-In 1912 the German scientist Alfred Wegener came up with a theory of continental drift.
-The theory explains how the Earth's land masses moved to where they are now.
-The theory was based on the Earth’s continents once fitting together like a giant jigsaw puzzle.
-Continental drift explains how similar animals and plants could have lived at the same time on continents that are now widely separated by ocean, and how mountain ranges in different continents were once joined.
+Alfred Wegener, a German scientist, proposed a theory of continental drift.
+It is based on Earth's continents fitting together like a giant jigsaw puzzle.
+Continental drift explains how similar animals and plants could have lived at the same time on continents that are now widely separated by ocean, and how identical mountain ranges in different continents were once joined.

-250 million years ago the Earth's continents were joined together in one giant super-continent called Pangaea.
-Slowly, over millions of years, Pangaea broke in two and drifted apart forming the smaller continents of today.
+250 million years ago the Earth's continents were once joined together in one giant supercontinent called Pangaea.
+Slowly over millions of years Pangaea broke into Laurasia and Gondwana.
+These supercontinents have drifted apart forming the smaller continents of today.

-At the edge of the tectonic plates one of three things can occur:
+At the edge of the tectonic plates one of three things may be happening:

-- Spreading boundary (divergent) - A spreading boundary, where two plates move apart so magma, or molten rock, can rise from inside the Earth to fill in the gap.
+- Divergent boundary: Also known as a spreading boundary, where two plates move apart allowing magma, or molten rock, to rise from inside the Earth to fill in the gap.
 The two plates move away from each other like two conveyor belts moving in opposite directions.
-This can create rift valleys on land or ocean ridges on the seafloor (eg the Atlantic Ocean).
+This can create rift valleys on land or ocean ridges on the seafloor.

-- Colliding boundary (convergent) - Where two plates push together.
+- Convergent boundary: Where two plates are colliding.
 Different things will happen depending on what type of plates are colliding:

-- If the plates are continental plates they are the same weight so the plates cannot over-ride each other and the land buckles and folds, forming mountain ranges.
+- If the plates are continental plates they are of the same density so neither plate can over-ride the other and the landmasses buckle and fold, creating mountain ranges.

 - If the plates are both oceanic plates then island arcs or basins can form.

-- If an oceanic plate hits a continental plate the heavier oceanic plate will sink under the continental plate.
+- If an oceanic plate collides with a continental plate the denser oceanic plate will be subducted under the continental plate.

-- Sliding boundary (transform) - When two plates slide against each other, but rather than sliding smoothly, the plates build up stress then release this with a burst of movement felt as an earthquake.
+- Transform boundary: Where two plates slide against each other in a shear movement.
+But rather than sliding smoothly, the plates build up tension then release the tension with a burst of movement.
+This movement is felt as an earthquake.

-Watch the GNS Science animation (519k), showing the future shape of New Zealand if the movement measured between 1994 -1998 were to continue unchanged.
+Watch the GNS Science animation (519k), showing the future shape and deformation of New Zealand if the movement measured between 1994 -1998 were to continue unchanged.

 Ready for a quiz?
 Try "The Moving Crust" activity.